MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_keywordspotter_callbacks.md

 ### -field Size

-TBD - The length, in bytes, of this callbacks structure.
+The length, in bytes, of this callbacks structure.

 ### -field EvtAcxKeywordSpotterRetrieveArm